DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-have-a-degree.md

 You need a bachelor's degree in any subject to teach in primary, secondary and special schools in England.

+For secondary teacher training, your provider will want to make sure you have a good knowledge of the subject you’re applying to teach.

 You also need to gain qualified teacher status (QTS) to teach in most schools which you get through teacher training.

 Teacher training courses usually take 9 months full-time, or 18 to 24 months part-time.